What is the danger of a soporous state? Soporous state: description, causes, duration

 Signs of impaired consciousness appear in parallel with the symptoms of the disease that caused the change in brain processes.
 The specialist diagnoses the following points:

-1. Reactions in response to irritations are reduced, as is the pupillary response, but the processes of swallowing, breathing, and the corneal reflex are preserved.
+1. Reactions in response to irritations are reduced, as is the pupillary response, but the processes of swallowing, breathing and the corneal reflex are preserved.

 3. Possible seizures, tension muscular apparatus neck.

-• bruising around the eyes;
+• bruises around the eyes;

 • discharge of blood or cerebrospinal fluid from the ears;